-Children's services provide support and care for children, young people, and their families so that, wherever possible, young people can remain with their own families in their own communities.
-This is undertaken through a range of services from locality social work teams, Family Centre's, Autism support through the Autism Support Coordination Hub (ARCH), residential and community respite for children affected by disability, intensive family support in the community, Throughcare and After care support for care experienced young people, Kinship Care and provision of registered fostering and adoption services.
-We work to provide family support to promote the welfare and development of children, young people, and their families.
+Children's services provide support and care for children, young people and their families so that, wherever possible, young people can remain with their own families in their own communities.
+The service works to provide family support to promote the welfare and development of children, young people and their families.
 Social Work Resources has a duty to protect children.
-Whilst this is a shared responsibility with other agencies and the community, Social Work has joint lead responsibility with the Police to investigate allegations of child abuse which is carried out in the framework of jointly agreed child protection procedures.

-Justice staff work within the context of The Community Justice (Scotland) Act 2016 which places duties on statutory partners who have a key role to play in improving community justice outcomes to provide services that enable people to participate effectively in response to the problems and consequences of crime.
-Services are offered in courts, local offices, and specialised teams to people referred by the courts, prisons, and other agencies.
-The service works with victims and perpetrators of domestic abuse and gender-based violence.
-It also hosts the Multi Agency Public Protection Arrangements (MAPPA) as a pan Lanarkshire resource working with High-Risk offenders and Registered Sex Offenders.
-The unpaid work service provides a range of opportunities to carry out community payback orders contributing positively to community projects.
-We work with offenders to reduce criminal behaviour and promote community safety.
+Whilst this is a shared responsibility with other agencies and the community, Social Work has particular responsibility to investigate allegations of child abuse.
+These responsibilities are carried out in the framework of jointly agreed child protection procedures.
+Justice staff work within the context of a Community Safety and Social Inclusion Policy to provide services that enable people to participate effectively in response to the problems and consequences of crime.
+Services are offered in courts, local offices and specialised teams to people referred by the courts, prisons and other agencies.
+A key aim is to work with offenders to reduce their criminal behaviour and promote community safety.
 This is done by helping prisoners resettle following a period in prison, addressing responsibility for offending, providing programmes that offer realistic alternatives and raising awareness about how offending affects victims.